Peugeot Logo Survey – What People Think About New Lion

 1) “It looks like other car badges”

-2) Preference for the full-lion emblem
+2) Some people miss the full-lion emblem

-A logo can look perfect on a press image, but the physical badge can feel different depending on:
+A logo can look perfect in press images, but the physical badge can feel different depending on size, placement, chrome vs flat finish, reflections, and body color.
+Some people only decide once they’ve seen it in person.

 FAQ